-BTPH104-18 Semiconductor Physics L-3, T-1, P-0 Credits - 4 Prerequisite (if any): Introduction to Quantum Mechanics desirable Course Objectives: The aim and objective of the course on Semiconductor Physics is to introduce the students of B. Tech. ineering as per their requirement.
-Course Outcomes: At the end of the course, the student wil l be able to C01 Understand and explain the fund semiconductors damental principles and pro operties of electronic materials and CO2 Understand and describe the inte eraction of light with semic conductors in terms of fermi golden rule.
-C03 Understand and describe the imp circuit performance pact of solid-state device ca apabilities and limitations on electronic CO4 Understand the design, fabricati materials on, and characterization tec chniques of Engineered semiconductor CO5 Develop the basic tools with wh semiconductor applications. ich they can study and test the newly developed devices and other
+BTPH104-18 Semiconductor Physics L-3, T-1, P-0 Credits - 4 Prerequisite (if any): Intro Prerequisite (if any): Introduction to Quantum Mechanics desirable Course Objectives: The aim and objective of the course on Semiconductor Physics is to introduce the students of B. Tech. class to the formal structur e of semiconductor physics so that t they can use these in Engineering as per their requirement.
+Course Outcomes: At the end of the course, the student wil l be able to CO1 Understand and explain the fund semiconductors lamental principles an d properties of electronic materials and CO2 rection of light with semiconductors in terms of fermi golden rule.
+CO3 Understand and describe the imperior circuit performance oact of solid-state dev ice capabilities and limitations on electronic CO4 Understand the design, fabricati materials on, and characterization on techniques of Engineered semiconductor CO5 Develop the basic tools with wh semiconductor applications. ich they can study and l test the newly developed devices and other